turingschool-examples/viewing_party/.github/pull_request_template.md

     [] I have reviewed my code
     [] I have commented my code, particularly in hard-to-understand areas [] I have fully tested my code

-(For Fun!)Please Include a link to a gif of your feelings about this branch

-Link: